BenLangmead/bowtie2/MANUAL.markdown

 -------------------------------------------

 By default, Bowtie 2 performs end-to-end read alignment.
-That is, it searches for alignments where all of the characters are involved.
+That is, it searches for alignments involving all of the read characters.
 This could also be called an "untrimmed" alignment.

 When the --local option is specified, Bowtie 2 performs local read alignment.
-In this mode, Bowtie 2 might "trim" or "clip" some read characters from one or both ends of the alignment to maximize the alignment score.
+In this mode, Bowtie 2 might "trim" or "clip" some read characters from one or both ends of the alignment if doing so maximizes the alignment score.

 ### End-to-end alignment example